simonh1701/ssc24-milestones/README.md

 # Milestones

 My Swift Student Challenge 2024 Submission!
+[Winner! 🎉]

 Milestones is an app designed to help people keep track of the milestones they accomplish throughout the year.
 It aims to **help people with imposter syndrome and self-doubt**.